DJviolin/lantosistvan/app/__misc/NOTES.md

 \dt                       list all tables in the current database
 \connect database_name
 \dt *.                    will list all tables in all schemas, without having to modify your search path
+\d+ users                 show details about the given table SELECT * FROM users;      selecting every row in a table
 ```

 ## React-router and express